-On this episode of "Inbound & Down," co-hosts Jon Sasala and Danielle Esposito of Morey Publishing (along with a very special guest) discuss how to get the most out of your content through "upcycling."
+On this episode of "'nbound & Down,' co-hosts Jon Sasala and Danielle Esposito of Morey Creative (along with a very special guest) discuss how to get the most out of your content through "upcycling."
 They discuss how to do it, why it's beneficial, and explain how they've upcycled their clients' content.

 Creating new content is not only time-consuming, but expensive.
 So, why not revisit the amazing content you’ve already created and repurpose it?
 Yes, you can do it, and no, it's not being lazy.
 It's called "upcycling," and is extremely effective.

 In simple terms, upcycling is converting your existing content into multiple formats to make it as, or even more, valuable.

 "You're taking your most successful pieces and figuring out new ways for your audience to consume it," explains Danielle Esposito, Morey Creative's Senior Strategist.